symstore/symstore/README.rst

 The compression mode is activated with ``--compress`` or ``-z`` flag to ``symstore`` command line utility.

+On Windows OSes, symstore will just call the ``makecab.exe`` utility that is included in all version of Windows to perform the compression.

-Symstore uses the native ``gcab`` library via python bindings to compress data.
+On other OSes, Symstore uses the native ``gcab`` library via python bindings to compress data.
 The required packages must be available on the system for the compression mode to work.

 On Ubuntu 20.04 or 18.04, install following packages: